nfdi4plants/ARC-specification/ARC specification.md

 In the next section we provide you with Best Practices to make the use of an ARC even more efficient and valuable for open science.

 #### Community specific data formats
-It is recommend to use of community specific data formats covering most common measurement techniques.
+It is recommend to use community specific data formats covering most common measurement techniques.
 Using the following recommended formats will ensure improved accessibility and findability:
 - mzML (raw data metabolomics and proteomics)
 - mzTAB (analysis data metabolomics and proteomics)